This article applies to Windows 7, Windows 8, Windows 8.1, Windows 10.

 This command must be ran with administrative privileges.
 Once executed the report is saved in: C:ProgramDataMicrosoftWindowsWlanReportwlan-report-latest.html

 Those are the most common basic use of netsh wlan command.
-You can continue exploring the various options by typing netsh wlan /? to see all available switches.
+You can continue exploring the various options by typing netsh wlan /? to see all available options.

-About JDTech: We are an IT Service company didicated to serving small and medium sized organization by providing the reliable and cost effective technical support service.
-Our strategic technical vision and expertise allow us to deliver fortune 500 grade support and services at a small business price.
-We service the NYC metro area and our we specialized in: Wireless implementations, Network Configurations, Windows Server administration, Network Security, and Cloud Services.
+About JDTech: We are an IT Service company dedicated to serving small and medium-sized organizations by providing reliable and cost-effective technical support service.
+Our strategic technical vision and expertise allow us to deliver fortune 500-grade support and services at a small business price.
+We service the NYC metro area and we specialized in: Wireless implementations, Network Configurations, Windows Server administration, Network Security, and Cloud Services.